rachsmithcodes/rachsmith.com/src/content/notes/opal.md

 ---
 title: Opal
 slug: opal
-added: 2023-04-24 13:48
+added: 2023-04-24T03:48:00.000Z
-updated: 2023-04-24 13:48
+updated: 2023-04-24T03:48:00.000Z
-tags: [productivity]
+excerpt: >-
-excerpt: "I've tried limits on iOS Screen Time settings, but as soon as I'm drained and seeking distraction, I'll hit \"Ignore Limit\" and get back into it."
+  I've tried limits on iOS Screen Time settings, but as soon as I'm drained and seeking distraction, I'll hit "Ignore Limit" and get back into it.
 publish: true
+tags:
+  - productivity
 ---

 As [previously mentioned](/screen-time/), I have been battling a phone addiction for like, 14 years now.
 I go through periods of strong willpower and then fall off the wagon again.